afishman/dalsa-grabber/README.md

 ### Examples ###

-Record a video for 10s at 10Hz:
+Record a video for 10s:
 `./dalsaGrabber record 10 ~/test.mp4`

 Stream video to screen but don't record